rappleit/term3-2d-webapp/README.md

 ## Overview

-A web-based prediction tool to predict the level of food insecurity in a given country based on the quality of its governance.
+A web-based Flask prediction tool to predict the level of food insecurity in a given country based on the quality of its governance.
 Created for SUTD's 2023 Term 3 2D Project.

 ## Installation